Gardens things to do

 A picturesque lake and willows gracing the paths makes for autumn instagram moments.

-Enjoy a walk around the park or lake or find a spot for a picnic.
+Enjoy a walk around the Western Springs Park or lake or find a spot for a picnic.
 Although remember do not feed the opportunistic gaggle of geese.
 They are determined to eat unsuitable food which causes poor nutrition and spreads disease.

 The lake is a natural spring fed lake that supplied early Auckland and is now a sanctury for wildlife.